 The powerful healing effects of heat therapy may offer a new form of relief to eczema sufferers.

 Psoriasis is a skin condition that causes red patches of flaky skin with silver scales.

-It shares a lot of similarities with eczema and it often takes a trained eye to tell the difference between the two.
+It shares many similarities with eczema and it often takes a trained eye to tell the difference between the two.
 Psoriasis most commonly appears on the elbows, scalp, knees, and lower back.

 It can vary in severity from minor irritation to a chronic condition that affects quality of life.
 The cause is not fully understood but it is believed to be linked to the immune system.

 There is no cure for the condition and treatment consists primarily of topical creams and ointments containing vitamin D and corticosteroids.

 Infrared sauna cannot cure psoriasis but it offers a way of treating its debilitating symptoms.